Jkan1/computer-science/OperatingSystems.md

+# Operating System

 -  **Scheduling types**
+    * Preemptive and Non-Preemptive Scheduling
+    * The executing process in preemptive scheduling is interrupted in the middle of execution when higher priority one comes whereas, the executing process in non-preemptive scheduling is not interrupted in the middle of execution and wait till its execution

 -  **Mutex & Semaphore -** are kernel resources that provide synchronization services (also called as synchronization primitives)